Alchemist-X/howcryptoworksbook/Chapter_06_Market_Structure_Trading.md

 Diminishing returns become evident at scale: the company required just 2.6 Bitcoin to generate one basis point of yield in 2021 but needed 58 Bitcoin by 2025 for the same result.

 Strategy's success depends on three key conditions: Bitcoin maintaining its long term upward trajectory, the stock preserving high volatility to attract convertible arbitrageurs, and continued access to capital markets for refinancing operations.
 While these conditions persist, the company appears positioned to continue its Bitcoin accumulation strategy with structural protections against forced liquidation.

+This financing flywheel interfaces directly with market structure via basis, funding, and ETF flows discussed earlier, reinforcing the feedback loops across spot and derivatives.

 ### Market Leaders by Product Category